JakubMrowicki/health-tracker/README.md

     * __Solution:__ I added a check in the backend to prevent this from happening, even if you get rid of the disabled attribute on the checkbox using inspect element.
 * Heroku deployed version of the app wouldn't connect to the database even with the same vars.
     * __Solution:__ I noticed that they were in a different order when compared to my env file, so rearranging them solved the issue.
+* Mobile only search box remains open if page is resized to desktop size.
+    * __Solution:__ I wrote a function that listens for window size changes and hides the search box if it is open.

 # 8: Code Validation
 HTML was Validated using the [W3 Validator](https://validator.w3.org/) and returned no errors and 1 warning to be ignored.